 Choose someone who comes highly recommended, has great consumer reviews, testimonials and ratings, works well with you and will prioritize your best interests.
-With $50 million+ in real estate transactions and over 70 5-star reviews on HAR, The Ellen Krantz Team is committed to providing best in class service to our clients.
+With $50 million+ in real estate transactions and over 70 5-star reviews on HAR, the Krantz Linn Group is committed to providing best in class service to our clients.

 Identify potential mortgage brokers.